Peter Cullen: Personal life

-Cullen has four children: Clay, Angus, Claire, Pilar and three grandchildren.
-He is a good friend of his longtime Transformers co-star and fellow voice actor Frank Welker, in contrast to the rivalry of their respective characters.
+Cullen has four children: Clay, Angus, Claire, and Pilar, and three grandchildren.
+He is a good friend of his longtime Transformers co-star and fellow voice actor Frank Welker, in contrast to the rivalry of their respective characters, Optimus Prime and Megatron.

-Cullen is a devoted fan and supporter of NASA, citing the Apollo 11 moon-landing of 1969 as the start of his interest.
-As such, he sees the interaction between Optimus Prime and Buzz Aldrin in Dark of the Moon one of his proudest moments.
+Cullen is a devoted fan and supporter of NASA, citing the Apollo 11 Moon landing in 1969 as the start of his interest.
+As such, he sees the interaction between Optimus Prime and Buzz Aldrin in Dark of the Moon as one of his proudest moments.

 Honours

 At BotCon 2010, Hasbro named Cullen as one of the first four human inductees in the Transformers Hall of Fame for his role as the voice of Optimus Prime.